Ren's Pecs: Plot

 Ren and Stimpy are on a beach, where Stimpy reads while Ren tries to impress women to no avail.
-Ren is insulted by a muscular individual and leaves with the women; Ren is angered and breaks into tears.
+Ren is insulted by a muscular individual who leaves with the women; Ren is angered and breaks into tears.

-Suddenly, the ultra-fit socialite Charles Globe is washed up, he explains that pectoral muscles implants can be achieved by simply injecting fat at the spot; he had achieved his fame by moving fat from his comically plump feet to his upper body.
+Suddenly, the ultra-fit socialite Charles Globe is washed up; he explains that pectoral muscles implants can be achieved by simply injecting fat at the spot; he had achieved his fame by moving fat from his comically plump feet to his upper body.
 Despite Ren's lack of fat, Stimpy offers to donate his fat from his buttocks, having donated fat before, much to Ren's gratitude.

 After a highly unprofessional and painful surgery, Ren joyfully receives his new "pectoral muscles".
 He immediately returns to the beach where he shows off his implants and beats up the muscular individual with them while Stimpy knits.
 Ren decides to move on with his new life, but not before bidding Stimpy goodbye, who had knitted him a muscle shirt.

 Ren goes to Hollywood where he becomes an actor and model, garnering massive riches and fame.
 Consumed by his fame and glory, Ren has lost his integrity, claiming Globe to be his greatest influence while forgetting about Stimpy, who returns to him as a servant yet is treated harshly by Ren, who believes him to be familiar.
 Stimpy is still glad Ren is truly happy.